National Hockey League Players' Association: First organizing efforts (1957–1959)

 The first NHLPA was formed in 1957, led by Ted Lindsay of the Detroit Red Wings and Doug Harvey of the Montreal Canadiens, after the league had refused to release pension plan financial information.
 The owners sabotaged the certification of the union by, in part, trading players involved with the association or sending them to the minor leagues.
 After an out-of-court settlement over several players' issues, the players disbanded the organization.
 Lindsay's struggle and the NHL's union busting efforts are dramatized in the movie Net Worth.

 Alan Eagleson era (1967–1991)

 The association formed in June 1967, when representatives of the six NHL teams met and elected Bob Pulford their first president and appointed Alan Eagleson as its executive director.

-To prevent the new NHLPA from suffering the fate of its predecessor, Pulford met with the owners of the NHL teams and demanded they recognize the new union or the union would seek official recognition from Canadian Labour Relations Board.
-Additionally, the players sought guarantees that no member of the new union would be punished for being a member.
+To prevent the new NHLPA from suffering the fate of its predecessor, Pulford met with the owners of the NHL teams and demanded they recognize the new union or the union would seek official recognition from the Canadian Industrial Relations Board (CIRB).

+Additionally, the players sought guarantees where no member of the new union would be punished for being a member.
 The owners acceded.

-In return, the NHLPA agreed that it should represent at least two-thirds of the active players in the NHL and that the players would refrain from striking for the duration of the agreement, so long as the owners did not contravene any terms or conditions.
+In return, the NHLPA agreed it should represent at least two-thirds of the active players in the NHL and that the players would refrain from striking for the duration of the agreement, so long as the owners did not contravene any terms or conditions.